 When you go to providers in your network, they let us know what you've paid and we process their claims automatically.
 You'll see your claims in your MyHealth account, and see how much you've paid toward your deductible and out-of-pocket maximum.

-Claims for covered services
+Claims for covered services from in-network providers

 - What service(s) you received, including diagnosis and CPT codes